AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/block_production.md

 ## Mev-boost
 :::success
 ##### About MEV on Aztec
 Within the Aztec Network, "MEV" (Maximal Extractable Value) can be considered "mitigated", compared to "public" blockchains where all transaction contents and their resulting state transitions are public.
-In Aztec's case, MEV is _generally_ only applicable to [public functions](#) and those tranactions that touch publicly viewable state.
+In Aztec's case, MEV is _generally_ only applicable to [public functions](#) and those transactions that touch publicly viewable state.
 :::

 It is expected that any Aztec sequencer client software will initially ship with some form of first price or priority gas auction for transaction ordering.
 Meaning that in general, transactions paying higher fees will get included earlier in the network's transaction history.
 Similar to Layer-1, eventually an opt-in, open source implementation of "out of protocol proposer builder separation" (PBS) such as [mev-boost](https://boost.flashbots.net/) will likely emerge within the community, giving sequencers an easier to access way to earn more money during their periods as sequencers.
 This is an active area of research.